l0r0d0/Project-ideas-for-soc-analyst/Automated Phishing Detection and Response System.md

 Compliance Reporting: Generates compliance reports demonstrating the organization's efforts to combat phishing attacks and protect sensitive information.
 How to Contribute:

-## License:

-This project is licensed under the MIT License.
-See the LICENSE file for details.